the-events-calendar/cookbook/README.md

 ## The Events Calendar Team Cookbook

-This is a collection of recipes and best practices for the Events Calendar team.
+This is a collection of recipes and best practices for <a href="https://theeventscalendar.com/" target="_blank">The Events Calendar</a> team.
 It is a living document and will be updated as we learn and grow.

 ### Contributing